 I am an editor of scholarly publications, theses and dissertations, nonfiction books, and organizational reports, with more than ten years' experience.
 With my broad intellectual interests and deep curiosity about human experience and perspectives, I edit adeptly in fields across the humanities and social sciences and in diverse nonfiction genres.

-I hold a BA from Williams College in political science and sociology and an MA from Harvard University in East Asian studies with a specialization in Japanese art and culture.
-My education led me to settle in Cambridge, but I am often in Detroit; and in both cities, I welcome opportunities to work with local clients.
+I hold a BA from Williams College in political science and sociology and an MA from Harvard University in East Asian studies, with a specialization in Japanese art and culture.
+I have completed professional development courses in editing through ACES and the Editorial Freelancers Association.

 When I'm not at my desk, I can be found in bookstores and museums, especially the Museum of Fine Arts, Boston.
 At the MFA, I teach in the Art and Medicine program, using works of art to help medical professionals develop observation skills, build stronger teams, improve communication, and reflect on their practice.